go-jet/jet/README.md

-Jet is a framework for writing type-safe SQL queries in Go, with ability to easily convert database query result to desired arbitrary structure.
+Jet is a framework for writing type-safe SQL queries in Go, with ability to easily convert database query result into desired arbitrary object structure.
 Jet currently supports `PostgreSQL`, `MySQL` and `MariaDB`.
-Support for additional databases will be added in future jet releases.
+Future releases will add support for additional databases.

 ![jet](https://github.com/go-jet/jet/wiki/image/jet.png)
 Jet is the easiest and fastest way to write complex SQL queries and map database query result